lucapandolfini/CancerMods/README.md

 Tab-delimited file containing all the cancer types corresponding to TCGA project codes.
 It is used as an input by `geneTab.Rmd`.

+### enzymes.txt
+Tab-delimited file containing a list of all the genes of interest, their ENSEMBL_ID and a brief description.
+It is used as an input by `geneTab.Rmd` and `index.Rmd`.

 ### EXAMPLE.html
 Example of a page generated as an output by `geneTab.Rmd`.